sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 2. To import posts, go to the import/update section and upload your prepared CSV or XML file.

-= How to import a Word document into WordPress =
+= How to import a Word document into WordPress with WP import plugin? =

 If you have a Word document to import into WordPress, follow these steps: